simeononsecurity/simeononsecurity.ch/content/other/managing-low-powered-crypto-miners/index.md

 title: "Managing a Fleet of Low-Powered Miners: A Guide to Remote Access and Security"
 draft: false
 toc: true
-description: "Learn how to manage a fleet of low-powered miners remotely with secure access and reliable security using openvpn, wireguard, snort, and ngrok."
+date: 2023-02-14
+description: "Explore the best practices and tools for managing a fleet of low-powered miners, including remote.it, ngrok, OpenVPN, WireGuard, and more."
 tags: ["low-powered miners", "remote access", "network security", "openvpn", "wireguard", "snort", "ngrok"]
+cover: ""
+coverAlt: "A cartoon image of multiple low-powered miners connected to a network hub with the tools discussed in the article."
+coverCaption: ""
+useRelativeCover: true
 ---

 # Managing a Fleet of Low-Powered Miners